-- The cost for In-district Resident Tuition and Fees for 12 semester credit hours decreased when compared to fiscal year 2018, but the District saw in increase in Net Tuition and Fee revenue, as a result of average number of semester credit hours undertaken. - Grants and Contracts remained comparable to fiscal year 2018.
-Title IV revenue (financial aid) is received directly by TSC for the payment of tuition and fees and allocation of student aid to TSC students, and is categorized as non-operating revenue. - Other changes in Net Tuition and Fees are attributed to changes in scholarships, discounts and allowances.
+- The cost for In-district Resident Tuition and Fees decreased in fiscal year 2020.
+Gross Tuition & Fees revenue increased when compared to the prior year, however, the District saw in increase in Scholarship Allowances and Discounts (waivers) as well.
+As a result, Net Tuition and Fee revenue decreased overall, when compared to the prior year. - Grants and Contracts remained comparable to fiscal year 2019, however, Federal Grants and Contracts increased as a result of COVID 19 related funding.
+Title IV revenue (financial aid) is received directly by TSC for the payment of tuition and fees and allocation of student aid to TSC students, and is categorized as non-operating revenue.